Tellurium: Occurrence

-With an abundance in the Earth's crust comparable to that of platinum (about 1 µg/kg), tellurium is one of the rarest stable solid elements.
-In comparison, even thulium, the rarest of the stable lanthanides have crustal abundances of 500 µg/kg (see Abundance of the chemical elements).
+With an abundance in the Earth's crust comparable to that of platinum (about 1 μg/kg), tellurium is one of the rarest stable solid elements.
+In comparison, even thulium – the rarest of the stable lanthanides – has crystal abundances of 500 μg/kg (see Abundance of the chemical elements).

-This rarity of tellurium in the Earth's crust is not a reflection of its cosmic abundance.
+The rarity of tellurium in the Earth's crust is not a reflection of its cosmic abundance.
 Tellurium is more abundant than rubidium in the cosmos, though rubidium is 10,000 times more abundant in the Earth's crust.
 The rarity of tellurium on Earth is thought to be caused by conditions during preaccretional sorting in the solar nebula, when the stable form of certain elements, in the absence of oxygen and water, was controlled by the reductive power of free hydrogen.
-Under this scenario, certain elements that form volatile hydrides, such as tellurium, were severely depleted through evaporation of these hydrides.
+Under this scenario, certain elements that form volatile hydrides, such as tellurium, were severely depleted through the evaporation of these hydrides.
 Tellurium and selenium are the heavy elements most depleted by this process.

 Tellurium is sometimes found in its native (i.e., elemental) form, but is more often found as the tellurides of gold such as calaverite and krennerite (two different polymorphs of AuTe2), petzite, Ag3AuTe2, and sylvanite, AgAuTe4.
-The town of Telluride, Colorado, was named in hope of a strike of gold telluride (which never materialized, though gold metal ore was found).
+The town of Telluride, Colorado, was named in the hope of a strike of gold telluride (which never materialized, though gold metal ore was found).
 Gold itself is usually found uncombined, but when found as a chemical compound, it is often combined with tellurium.

 Although tellurium is found with gold more often than in uncombined form, it is found even more often combined as tellurides of more common metals (e.g. melonite, NiTe2).
-Natural tellurite and tellurate minerals also occur, formed by oxidation of tellurides near the Earth's surface.
+Natural tellurite and tellurate minerals also occur, formed by the oxidation of tellurides near the Earth's surface.
 In contrast to selenium, tellurium does not usually replace sulfur in minerals because of the great difference in ion radii.
 Thus, many common sulfide minerals contain substantial quantities of selenium and only traces of tellurium.

 In the gold rush of 1893, miners in Kalgoorlie discarded a pyritic material as they searched for pure gold, and it was used to fill in potholes and build sidewalks.
 In 1896, that tailing was discovered to be calaverite, a telluride of gold, and it sparked a second gold rush that included mining the streets.

+In 2023 astronomers detected the creation of tellurium during collision between two neutron stars.